TrustDebt

 What does the free account scan cover?

-It checks public-page evidence: privacy and legal links, consent/tracker signals, visible form-label evidence, accessibility basics, security headers, and AI remediation prompts.
+It checks public-page evidence: privacy and legal links, consent/tracker signals, visible form-label evidence, accessibility basics, security headers, and AI Fix Prompts.
 It does not inspect private backend rules.

 How does this justify a paid audit?

-The paid audit turns the checklist into a written report with screenshots, severity ratings, prioritized fixes, manual backend-risk review, and a before/after launch proof packet.
+The paid audit turns the checklist into a written report with screenshots, severity ratings, prioritized fixes, manual backend-risk review, and an AI Fix Prompt.

 Trust before traffic